-Generally, you’ll receive:
+Generally, you will receive:

 Student Aid Report (SAR) from the Federal government.
-The SAR will provide a summary of your FAFSA and list any rejects or problems with the application.
+The SAR will provide a summary of your FAFSA and list any problems with the application.
 The SAR will inform the student if additional information must be provided to the school.
 It will also notify you of your estimated eligibility for the Federal Pell Grant and Direct Stafford Loans.